dotnet/winforms/README.md

 ## Windows Forms Out-Of-Process Designer

-For information about the WinForms Designer supporting the .NET runtime and the changes between the .NET Framework Designer (supporting .NET Framework up to version 4.8.1) vs. the .NET Designer (supporting .NET 6, 7, 8, 9+), please see [Windows Forms Designer Documentation](https://learn.microsoft.com/dotnet/desktop/winforms/controls-design/designer-differences-framework?view=netdesktop-8.0) as an starting point.
+For information about the WinForms Designer supporting the .NET runtime and the changes between the .NET Framework Designer (supporting .NET Framework up to version 4.8.1) vs. the .NET Designer (supporting .NET 6, 7, 8, 9+), please see [Windows Forms Designer Documentation](https://learn.microsoft.com/dotnet/desktop/winforms/controls-design/designer-differences-framework?view=netdesktop-8.0).

-**Important:** As a Third Party Control Vendor, when you migrated controls from .NET Framework to .NET, you're control libraries _at runtime_ are expected to work as before in the context of the respective new TFM (special modernization or security changes in the TFM kept aside, but those are rare breaking changes).
+**Important:** As a Third Party Control Vendor, when you migrate controls from .NET Framework to .NET, your control libraries _at runtime_ are expected to work as before in the context of the respective new TFM (special modernization or security changes in the TFM kept aside, but those are rare breaking changes).
 Depending on the richness of your control's design-time support, the migration of control designers from .NET Framework to .NET might need to take a series of areas with breaking changes into account.
 The provided link points out additional resources which help in that migration process.

 ## Relationship to .NET Framework